oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Proposal notes:**

-Follow existing Oppia design patterns and app conventions, so that the app is easy for the team to maintain.
+Follow existing Oppia code patterns and app conventions, so that the app is easy for the team to maintain.
 In particular, for authentication, we suggest using Firebase authentication in a similar way to the main Oppia.org app, rather than rolling out a custom username/password system.
 You should also take care to avoid any security vulnerabilities (e.g. XSS, CSRF).
 Following Oppia design patterns and conventions will help here, but whether or not you borrow from Oppia, you should make clear what patterns and conventions you will use, and why they are important.
+You may find automated security scanning tools like CodeQL helpful, but you should not rely on them to replace your own knowledge.

-Your app should be independent of the production Oppia deployment at https://oppia.org.
+Your app should be independent of the production Oppia deployment at [https://oppia.org](https://oppia.org).
 This is because if Oppia is broken, we need to be able to access the release dashboard to fix it.

+Deploying your app should be straightforward and reliable.

 Most important things for the proposal:

-- Make a table showing types of notification events received, when they’re triggered, where they’re sent from, what their format is and what the app will do with them.
+* Make a table showing types of notification events received, when they’re triggered, where they’re sent from, what their format is and what the app will do with them.
-- Check that you’re able to do the following from an App Engine app, and describe how you would do so in detail.
+* Check that you’re able to do the following from an App Engine app, and describe how you would do so in detail.
 As a bonus, show proof of a working prototype for these that someone can experiment with:

-- Receive a notification from GitHub
+  * Receive a notification from GitHub
-- Send an email to a given address (can follow what Web does with Mailgun)
+  * Send an email to a given address (can follow what Web does with Mailgun)
-- Send a request to trigger a GItHub Action.
+  * Send a request to trigger a GitHub Action.
-- Send a request to provision BrowserStack.
+  * Send a request to provision BrowserStack.
-- Get current status from BrowserStack.
+  * Get current status from BrowserStack.

-Note that this dashboard could also optionally link to, or iframe, [the proposed telemetry dashboard](#43-developer-workflow-telemetry-dashboard), so that team leads have a single point of reference.
+* Discuss how you would handle access control for your app.
+Provide details on how you would get the membership list of a Google Groups mailing list so that you can handle access accordingly.
+* Break the project down into clear steps and map these steps to a timeline, showing that your proposed project is feasible in the time allotted.

 The dashboard does not need to meet accessibility guidelines.

-**Useful resources:**
+**Useful resources:** None

 ### 4.3.
 Developer Workflow Telemetry Dashboard

-**Project Description:**

-The aim of this project is to create a public dashboard that anyone on the Oppia developer team can view.
-This dashboard should show summaries of the following metrics (these are known as the DORA metrics or “Four Keys”), supplemented by charts.
-In all cases, the horizontal axis represents time, and the options should support both grouping by day and by week.

-The following graphs should be shown:
-- Failure recovery time (how long it takes us to recover from a failing build in develop – note that this is a bit different from the more standard “how long it takes us to recover from a failing deploy to production”)
-- Deploy frequency (how often we cut and deploy a new release to Oppia.org)
-- Change failure rate (how often we get a defect in develop)
-- Lead time for changes: (how long it takes for a commit to get deployed to Oppia.org)

-You can see an example of what this dashboard might look like in the visualization here, but there is no requirement that you use this [library](https://github.com/GoogleCloudPlatform/fourkeys#dashboard).

-Also, include full documentation on how to update code, test, and deploy new releases of this app.
-The app will also need unit tests and linting, and to support easy developer setup.

-**Size of this project:** medium (~175 hours)

-**Potential Mentors:** TBA

-**Knowledge/Skills Recommended:**

-**Suggested Milestones:**

-* **Milestone 1:** Create a new repo for the telemetry dashboard and include setup, update, test and deployment instructions, as well as CI checks that run all the tests and ensure that all code is 100% tested before an update can be merged to develop.
-The telemetry dashboard should show at least one chart and summary statistic (of your choice) of the four that are given.

-* **Milestone 2:** The telemetry dashboard should show all four metrics, and be added to the Oppia team’s wiki and broadcast to the dev team.

-**Dependency on Release Schedule:**  None.

-**Proposal notes:**

-When coding, try to follow existing Oppia design patterns so it’s easy for other folks on the team to maintain the app in the future.

-Most important things for the proposal:
-- Would be good to see a comparison of technical options.
-One of them is [fourkeys](https://github.com/GoogleCloudPlatform/fourkeys) but there may be others (including building from scratch).
-Note that you can use a library like ApexCharts for the graphs.
-- Make a table showing types of notification events received, when they’re triggered, where they’re sent from, what their format is and what the app will do with them.
-- If you can, try to show proof of a sample prototype set up and working with data from some other repository.
-This would be helpful since the documentation for how to get these metrics (e.g. in the fourkeys [README](https://github.com/GoogleCloudPlatform/fourkeys/blob/main/README.md)) is already pretty good (though we still ask that you explain your approach clearly so that we can check that you understand what you’re doing).

-**Useful resources:**
+We have decided that we don't have the capacity to support this project this year.

 ### 4.4.
 Make CI faster